Jocker666z/bcompress/README.md

 # bsffc - Bash Script For File Compressing

-Simple bash tool for file compressing, with statistic report at end of job.
+Simple bash tool for file compressing at the highest ratio, with statistic report at end of job.

 --------------------------------------------------------------------------------------------------
 ## Dependencies